chimericdream/worldofpannotia.com/src/_wondrous_items/chime-of-interruption.md

   description: |
     This instrument can be struck once every 10 minutes, and its resonant tone lasts for 3 full minutes.

-    While the chime is resonating, no spell requiring a verbal component can be cast within a 30-foot radius of it unless the caster can make a _concentration_ check (DC 15 + the spell's level).
+    While the chime is resonating, no spell requiring a verbal component can be cast within a 30-foot radius of it unless the caster can make a {% skill_link concentration %} check (DC 15 + the spell's level).
 ---